manuelkiessling/node-react-cdk-beginner/manuscript/Book.md

 The Node.js project takes a JavaScript interpreter (the one that ships with the Chrome browser, called *V8*), and makes it available as a stand-alone program on the command line.
 This allows us to not only feed single lines of code into the interpreter interactively, but whole files of JavaScript code, non-interactively.

-This enables application building: using the simple expressions we already know, and some more complex ones we are going to learn about now, we can create complex programs that reliably and continuously serve a useful purpose - from simple command line tools to full-fledged server applications.
+This enables application building: using the simple expressions we already know, and some more complex ones we are going to learn about next, we can create complex programs that reliably and continuously serve a useful purpose - from simple command line tools to full-fledged server applications.

 Being able to build useful server applications is an important building block of knowledge on our journey, because it allows us to provide an HTTP-based REST API for the React-based Single-Page Application we are going to build in the third part of this book.